Skip advert

 Advertisement - Article continues below

 It wasn’t long ago that names like the Ford Fiesta, Volkswagen Polo, and Vauxhall Corsa were a no-brainer when it came to considering your first car.
-But, as Fiesta production has ended after nearly five decades, and with the arrival of more body styles and electric cars, our top 10 best first cars list may be more diverse than you expect.
+But, as Fiesta production has ended after nearly five decades, and with the arrival of more body styles and electric cars, our top 10 best first cars list may be more varied than you expect.

 Skoda Fabia review – a great-value, practical supermini